Skip to content

 • Leave at least 4 inches of ventilation space around the TV to prevent overheating.
 Heat damages internal components including audio circuits.

-• Use a surge protector.
-Voltage spikes from storms or power grid fluctuations can damage the TV’s audio processing hardware permanently.
+• Use a surge protector with at least 1,000 joules of protection.
+Voltage spikes from storms or power grid fluctuations can permanently damage the TV’s audio processing hardware.
+A $20 surge protector is far cheaper than a mainboard repair.

 • Keep TV ports free of dust.
 Compressed air works well for cleaning HDMI and optical ports every few months.

 • Update firmware when prompted.
-Toshiba pushes Fire TV updates that fix known audio bugs.
+Toshiba regularly pushes Fire TV OS updates that address known audio bugs.
+Skipping updates for more than a few months often leaves audio-related bugs unpatched on the C350 and M550 series.

 • Check cable connections after moving or cleaning around the TV.
 Even a slight tug can partially unseat an HDMI plug.